Nga painga / What we offer

 Working from home subsidy: reimbursement of up to $800 for the cost of equipment to enable a safe and functional home office set-up.

-We offer an ex-gratia payment of 11 weeks remuneration for eligible employees who return from a period of at least three months approved parental leave who then complete a minimum of six months service.
+We offer an ex-gratia payment of 11 weeks remuneration for eligible employees who return from a period of at least three months approved parental leave.
 Our Wellington office also has onsite facilities such as a parent’s room and car parks to meet one-off business or personal needs.

 Learning and development